How to Use Excel Solver for Linear Programming (with Easy Steps)

 Linear Programming is an important aspect of Statistics and Applied Mathematics.
 You can perform predictive analysis with prevalent data variables.
 It helps us in the optimization of the resources.
 We must have some constraints and an objective function for that purpose.
 The Excel Solver can quickly figure out the solutions to Linear Programming problems by solving equations in Excel.

-To illustrate, we’ll use the following business problem as an example.
+We’ll use the following business problem as an example.

-Suppose, a manufacturer has two kinds of products, ‘A’ & ‘B’.
+A manufacturer has two kinds of products, ‘A’ and ‘B’.
 A single unit of product A requires three raw materials, P 25 kg, Q 35 kg, and R 10 kg.
 Similarly, B requires P 15 kg, Q 20 kg, and R 15 kg.
 The manufacturer needs a minimum of P 500 kg, Q 850 kg, and R 300 kg.
 If A costs $35 per unit and B costs $30 per unit, how many units of each product should the manufacturer blend to meet the minimum raw material requirements at a low cost as possible, and what is the price?

-STEP 1: Enabling Solver Tool in Excel
+STEP 1 – Enabling the Solver Tool in Excel

-• First, go to File ➤ Options.
+• Go to File and select Options.

-• Then, select the Add-ins tab.
+• Select the Add-ins tab.

-• Subsequently, press Go.
+• Press Go.

 Enable Solver in Excel

-• Now, check the box for Solver Add-in.
+• Check the box for Solver Add-in.

 Enable Solver in Excel